OpenTransfr/Core/docs/Commodities/index.rst

     Intellectual property.
 Example: 'ip.tm.ukipo.11827' representing a trademark filed at the UK IPO.

 :vote
-    Any form of user vote, political, corporate etc. Example: 'vote.election.uk' representing a vote in a UK Election.
+    Any form of user vote, political, corporate etc. Example: 'vote.election.us.2016' representing a vote in a US Election.
 (A vote is placed by transferring it to the selected option, each of which has it's own address).
 Note: This inherently leaks unwanted information; a Government could figure out who voted for what.
 More design work, namely 'anonymous issuing', is required for this tag to work as intended.

 :virt
     Virtual versions of all tags.
 Unrestricted.
 All top-level tags are also registered as sub-tags here.
 Example: 'virt.land.gt.91082' represents virtual land in an online game.